-Our Engineered Wood Products (EWP) segment manufactures and distributes laminated veneer lumber (LVL), I-Joists, laminated strand lumber (LSL) (which began production in the first half of 2008) and other related products.
-This segment also includes the sale of I-Joist and LVL products produced by our joint venture with AbitibiBowater or under a contract manufacturing arrangement.
+Our Engineered Wood Products (EWP) segment manufactures and distributes laminated veneer lumber (LVL), I-Joists, laminated strand lumber (LSL) and other related products.
+This segment also includes the sale of I-Joist produced by our joint venture with Resolute Forest Products (formerly AbitibiBowater) and LVL sold under a contract manufacturing arrangement.
 We believe that in North America we are one of the top three producers (including our joint venture production) of I-Joists, LVL and LSL.
 A plywood mill associated with our LVL operations in British Columbia is also included in this segment.

 We believe that our engineered I-joists, which are used primarily in residential and commercial flooring and roofing systems and other structural applications, are stronger, lighter and straighter than conventional lumber joists.
 Our LVL and LSL are high-grade, value-added structural products used in applications where extra strength and quality is required, such as headers and beams.
-It is also used, together with OSB and lumber, in the manufacture of engineered I-joists.